prebhdevsingh/kaf-familycamp/content/faqs.md

       families, regardless of whether you are at the start of your journey as a family exploring Sikhi or very advance.
 It is a chance to meet other families who are on the same journey as you.
+  - question: Where does Khalsa Family Retreat take place?
+    answer: "Generally Khalsa Family Retreat will take place in different venues depending on the availability and costs.
+For December 2023, KFR will be taking place in the Midlands in Litchfield which is between Birmingham and Derby. "
   - question: Is Khalsa Family Retreat only for Sikhs?
     answer: No, anyone is welcome, from any background.
 Khalsa Family Retreat ethos is based solely on Sikhi and the Sikh way of life, to encourage everyone